 This gives them a chance to send their kids to a nearby school where they’re enrolled in programs such as phonics for kids which is fundamental for acquiring other language skills such as reading and spelling.
 By working with teachers who focus on improving pronunciation and clarity, the children’s ability to sound like a native English speaker is enhanced.
 Good language skills, in turn, open new doors in life and enable the child to explore new cultures and languages more easily.

-Understand that nomadic lifestyle doesn’t equal holiday
+3. Nomadic lifestyle doesn’t equal holiday

 One of the most difficult things about this type of lifestyle is never really treating it like a way of life but more like a holiday.
 Sure, it’s tempting to go on city tours and visit major sightseeing spots every time you travel.
 However, you need to understand that your alternative lifestyle isn’t a vacation.